 Several countries, of which Turkey, believe Jamal Khashoggi’s murder was premeditated murder, and Saudi officials, speaking on condition of anonymity, have admitted that agents of the Saudi government killed him.

-1. Jamal Khashoggi: from ally to dissident
+From ally to dissident

 - Initially close to Saudi rulers and of Mohammed bin Salman (“MBS”) in particular in whom he saw a reformer, Jamal Khashoggi became a dissident shortly after MBS became Crown Prince of Saudi Arabia.
 Jamal Khashoggi fled Saudi Arabia in September 2017, and starting writing negative articles in the press about the Saudi regime.
 He was deeply critical of Mohammed bin Salman, and King Salman bin Abdulaziz Al Saud, and strongly opposed the intervention of Saudi Arabia in Yemen.